micro-pay/micro/README.md

 <img src="micro.png" width="200"/>

-# Digital money you can send instantly, discover scalable transactions with no fees
+# Digital money you can send instantly.
+Discover scalable transactions with no fees
 A micro is a trustless, secure cryptocurrency that utilizes the MicroNET to assign a private blockchain to each individual wallet.
 This enables the possibility of instantaneous transactions, at any time.
 ___